richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/makefille-tuto-01.md

 	$(call install-package,$@)
 ```

-htop is the target that represents the resulting program built from the source
+htop is the target representing the program we want to build from the source
-file htop.go, htop requires the source file htop.go to be built.
-If the htop
-binary does not exist then the rules is excecuted, otherwise it is executed
-only if the htop binary is older than the source code htop.go.
+file htop.go.
+Whether the htop binary does not exist or it is older than the
+source code htop.go then the rules is executed.

-The htop binary is located in the path provided by the DEST_DIR variable (by
+The htop binary will be installed in the path provided by the DEST_DIR variable
-default in $(HOME)/test/bin), the source files are retrieved from Github then
+(by default in $(HOME)/test/bin), the source files are retrieved from Github
-are copied in the path provided by the GOPATH environment variable, that is in
+then are copied in the path provided by the GOPATH environment variable, that
-$(HOME)/go/src/$(REPO) by default.
-If these two paths are not located in the
+is in $(HOME)/go/src/$(REPO) by default.
+If these two paths are not located in
-same directory as the Makefile, how Make looks for the htop and htop.go files
+the same directory as the Makefile, how Make looks for the htop and htop.go
-in the right directory ?
-If it does not find htop and htop.go in the current
+files in the right directory ?
+If it does not find htop and htop.go in the
-directory then it looks for them in the directories defined by the VPATH
+current directory then it looks for them in the directories defined by the
-variable, it is similar to the PATH variable in Bash shell.
+VPATH variable, it is similar to the PATH variable in Bash shell.

 Here is the excerpt that illustrates the definition of VPATH: